 - Enhance direct access to natural light

-In addition, the new teaching and learning center will integrate an expanded conference center that is physically connected to existing event space on campus; bring together interdisciplinary offices and collaborative space for Barnard’s social science departments, as well as provide a new home for Barnard’s signature programs such as Athena Center for Leadership Studies and the Barnard Center for Research on Women.
+The Milstein Center also will integrate an expanded conference center that is physically connected to existing event space on campus; bring together interdisciplinary offices and collaborative space for Barnard’s social science departments, as well as provide a new home for Barnard’s signature programs such as Athena Center for Leadership Studies and the Barnard Center for Research on Women.

-The new building’s design, by Skidmore, Owings & Merrill LLP, is a response to its signature location at the campus center, the lawn – while transforming a more connective campus experience at the heart of its scholarship, the library.
+The Milstein Center's design, by Skidmore, Owings & Merrill LLP, is a response to its signature location at the campus center, the lawn – while transforming a more connective campus experience at the heart of its scholarship, the library.
 The building’s massing is tailored to its context through terracing that functions in a dual-purpose: to invite sunlight to the campus lawn, while being a respectful neighbor to its community.
 The terraces extend the lawn up onto the building to create inviting outdoor spaces, relating to the library programs beyond.

-The new building’s material palette is expressive of the innovative programs found within its own walls, while respectfully engaging and connecting to its campus context with a natural metal material.
+The building’s material palette is expressive of the innovative programs found within its own walls, while respectfully engaging and connecting to its campus context with a natural metal material.

 As a place for community and connections, the design bridges education and exploration – bringing together students, faculty and professionals in a both a scholarly and interactive setting.
 The signature space of intellectual exchange is celebrated at the library – as a transformative place surrounded by books – both scholarly and inspiring – reflective of Barnard’s culture and centered at the library, at the heart of the campus.